Holy Cross Convent, Mananthavady – 1932

-The Wayanad hills slopes gently towards the Malabar planes and are connected by the bus routes with coastal towns and the Decan Plateau.
-The European tea planters found these slopes ideal for tea estates and with the help of Anglo Indian over seers and hill people as workers, large areas went under the tea cultivation.
-Perched on the hill was the township of Mananthavady.
-Though beautiful in its settings Mananthavady was held to be a Malarial area.
-On one of the hill tops the Jesuits – the diocese of Calicut had put up a catholic church, The Immaculate Conception.
-The Europeans and Anglo Indian children came down from the hill to special school at Kannur and Calicut.
-In 1924 the Malayalee parishners had petitioned the Bishop for a convent school, But the matter ended there.
-In 1929 a little school was began by Fr.
-Lombardini.sJ, the parish priest and was run by two lay teachers.
-The school had 64 children on the roll.It was recognized and aided by the government.
+The Wayanad hills slope gently towards the Malabar plain and are connected by the bus routes with coastal towns and the Deccan Plateau.
+The European tea planters found these slopes ideal for tea estates and with the help of Anglo Indian over seers and hill people as workers, large areas went under the tea cultivation..In1924 the Malayalee parishioners had petitioned the Bishop for a convent school.
+In 1929 a small school was begun by Fr.
+Lombardini.SJ, the parish priest and was run by two lay teachers.

 Holy Cross Convent